ad-abir/note_book/github.md

 - git push -u origin main

 This command pushes your local changes (including the commit message) to the "main" branch of your remote repository on GitHub.
 The -u flag sets the "origin" remote as the default for future pushes.

+## Add Folders to .gitignore:

+1. Open (or create) the .gitignore file in the root of your repository.

+Add the paths to the folders you want to ignore:

+assets/images/
+assets/video/
+This will prevent Git from tracking future changes in these folders.

+Remove Folders from Git Tracking:

+Run the following commands to remove the folders from the Git index (tracking), but keep them in your local directory:

+- git rm -r --cached assets/images
+- git rm -r --cached assets/video
+Commit the Changes:

+Commit the changes to stop tracking these folders on GitHub:

+git commit -m "Remove assets/images and assets/video from tracking" Push to GitHub:

+Push the changes to update the repository on GitHub:

+- git push origin main